psychemedia/island-storynotes/dunnose-meridian.md

 During jhis and the following year, the triangulation was carried on into the counties of Dorse and Devon, and for military objects into Kent.
 Cornwall was reached in 1796, the

 incipal occupation of this year fring the taking of observations to determine the distance of the Silly Isles from the Land's End, avery awkward piece of work in trigonometrical computation, owing tothe unavoidable shortness of any obtainable base in the locality.
-This difficulty was to some extent counteracted by the‘ circumstance that, while the party was engaged in these observations, ‘‘the air was so unusually clear, that one could sometimes, with the telescope of the great theodolite, descern the soldiers at exercise in St Mary’s Island,’’ a long sight to accomplish, considering that the distance of the Scilly stations from the Cornish mainland averaged nearly 30 miles.
+This difficulty was to some extent counteracted by the‘ circumstance that, while the party was engaged in these observations, "the air was so unusually clear, that one could sometimes, with the telescope of the great theodolite, descern the soldiers at exercise in St Mary’s Island," a long sight to accomplish, considering that the distance of the Scilly stations from the Cornish mainland averaged nearly 30 miles.
 In 1798, another base-line of verification was measured at Sedgemoor, in Somersetshire, 27,680 feet, or a trifle under 5% miles in length; and during this and the last year of the century, the triangulation, besides being extended over Kent, was carried along the valley of the Thames, and into Essex, Suffolk, Somerset, and some of the midland counties.
-This year the direction of the Survey passed from Colonel Williams to Captain (afterwards Major-General) Mudge, who retained it till his death in

-‘ 1829.

-n the opening year of the new century the Survey sustained a great loss in the retirement from it of Mr. Isaac Dalby, F.R.S., who had hitherto taken a leading part in all the more difficult and important branches of the work, and whose arduous labours had broken down his health.
+This year the direction of the Survey passed from Colonel Williams to Captain (afterwards Major-General) Mudge, who retained it till his death in the opening year of the new century the Survey sustained a great loss in the retirement from it of Mr. Isaac Dalby, F.R.S., who had hitherto taken a leading part in all the more difficult and important branches of the work, and whose arduous labours had broken down his health.
 During the three years 1800 to 1802, the main business was the measurement of a meridional arc nearly 200 miles long.
 The stations selected for the terminals of the arc were Dunnose and C)ifton, in Yorkshire, very nearly in the same meridian—the latter lying less than a mile to westward of the former.
-Arbury Hill, in Northamptonshire, formed an intermediate station something near half-way between the- terminals.
+Arbury Hill, in Northamptonshire, formed an intermediate station something near half-way between the terminals.